 While the allegations of the project’s construction defects are noteworthy standing alone- and will likely be fleshed out in more detail through discovery if the lawsuit moves forward – it is the fraud allegations that are particularly critical to analyze in the context of the project’s offering plan.
 For this reason, it is important just to briefly consider here why this type of alleged fraud or misrepresentation may be actionable under New York law.

-Offers to sell residential condominiums in New York are governed by a particular section of the Martin Act (Article 23 of the General Business Law), whose purpose is to provide prospective purchasers with sufficient factual information for them to make an informed decision about purchasing the property through an offering plan.
+Offers to sell residential condominiums in New York are governed by a particular section of the Martin Act (Article 23 of the General Business Law), whose purpose is to provide prospective purchasers with sufficient factual information for them to make an informed decision about purchasing the property through an offering plan, and helping you sell your home fast.
 Accordingly, an offering plan must be filed with and approved by the state Attorney General’s office.
 Under the Martin Act, the offering plan must “not omit any material fact or contain any untrue statement of material fact.”
 Although there is no private cause of action under the Martin Act (i.e., the Attorney General is invested with exclusive authority to investigate and prosecute alleged violations), the Martin Act does not preclude a private party from prosecuting an otherwise valid common law fraud claim in connection with the sale of securities – including under an offering plan – whenever the alleged fraudulent conduct is such that the Attorney General would be authorized to bring a statutory action against the same defendant under the Martin Act.
 See, e.g., Kramer v.
 W10Z/515 Real Estate Ltd. Partnership, 44 A.D.3d 457, 844 N.Y.S.2d 18 (1st Dep’t 2007).
 In other words, if representations in an offering plan about a project’s green features or pursuit of third-party certification turn out to be inaccurate, the sponsor and/or developer of the project may be exposing itself to liability.
+Financial advisors encourage investors to believe them, building relationships with investors and counting on a foundation of trust and confidence to conduct business.
+Sadly, there’ll always be brokers who abuse this trust and use the broker-investor relationship to their own ends.
+Brokers and brokerage firms often claim they act within the best interests of their investors when, actually , they’ll convince investors to get investments and securities with incomplete, deficient or misleading information or investments that unsuitable, which is to mention aren’t appropriate for his or her clients.

 For your reference, the 31-story, 264-unit Riverhouse development is located at One Rockefeller Park in Battery Park City and continues to seek LEED Gold under New Construction Version 2.1.
 Specific green features that the project promoted in its pursuit of LEED Gold were a geothermal heating and cooling system, photovoltaic cells, low-E double-pane windows, a green roof, Energy Star appliances, recycled-content and locally-sourced building materials, a $1 million wastewater treatment plant, and a 60kW microturbine installation.
 It has faced financing and other problems, but celebrity purchasers Leonardo DiCaprio and Tyra Banks have made the project somewhat of a media favorite over the past two years and – after significant price cuts earlier this year – the building is reportedly 75 percent sold out.